Type Ia supernovae, standardisable candles, and gravity: SN Ia Astrophysics

 In the light curve model, a larger fraction of the radiation remaining trapped can be expressed as an increased effective opacity $\kappa$.
 Thus there is a positive relationship between $M_{\textup{Ni}}$ and $\kappa$ where an increased $M_{\textup{Ni}}$ corresponds to an increased $\kappa$.

-As has been shown in Section \ref{ssec:LCparams} in the middle right and lower right panels of Fig. \ref{fig:param_dep}, increasing $M_{\textup{Ni}}$ in the light curve model increases the peak luminosity (i.e., height) of the light curve, and increasing $\kappa$ increases the timescale over which the SNIa brightens and fades (i.e., the width of the light curve).
+As has been shown in Section \ref{ssec:LCparams} in the middle right and lower right panels of Fig. \ref{fig:param_dep}, increasing $M_{\textup{Ni}}$ in the light curve model increases the peak luminosity (i.e., height) of the light curve, and increasing $\kappa$ increases the timescale over which the SN Ia brightens and fades (i.e., the width of the light curve).
 Thus the above relationship between $M_{\textup{Ni}}$ and $\kappa$ means that an increase of these two parameters simultaneously increases both the height and width of the light curve, as can be seen in Fig.~\ref{fig:MNikappaDep}.

-The above relationship between $M_{\textup{Ni}}$ and $\kappa$ can explain the WLR observed in SNIe \citep{Pinto2000b}.
+The above relationship between $M_{\textup{Ni}}$ and $\kappa$ can explain the WLR observed in SNe Ia \citep{Pinto2000b}.
 Since our model must be able to reproduce the WLR in order to be valid, this allows the specific relationship between $M_{\textup{Ni}}$ and $\kappa$ to be quantified.

 The exact $M_{\textup{Ni}}$-$\kappa$ relationship that is required to produce the observed WLR can be found by calculating, for a given increase in $M_{\textup{Ni}}$, how much of an increase in $\kappa$ is required to produce a new curve whose peak luminosity and width are both scaled from the peak luminosity and width of the old curve by the same factor.
 This can then be repeated, such that the required $\kappa$ values can be calculated for many $M_{\textup{Ni}}$ values, therefore establishing a relationship between $M_{\textup{Ni}}$ and $\kappa$.
 In practice this is done as follows: consider a light curve A that is produced with parameters ${M_{\textup{Ni}}}_{\mathrm{A}}$ and $\kappa_{\mathrm{A}}$, and a set of light curves $\rm B_i$ produced with fixed ${M_{\textup{Ni}}}_{\mathrm{B}}$ but different $\kappa_{\mathrm{B, i}}$.
 The accepted $\kappa_{\mathrm{B, i}}$ is the one that produces the light curve $\rm B_i$ whose shape about the peak most closely matches that of light curve A (computed by minimising $\chi^2$) once light curve $\rm B_i$ has been stretched in both height and width by a factor $s_{\rm B,i}$.
 This process yields the new pair of values (${M_{\textup{Ni}}}_{\mathrm{B}}$, $\kappa_{\mathrm{B, accepted}}$) and can be repeated for other values ${M_{\textup{Ni}}}_{\mathrm{C}}$ and so on in order to build a relationship between $M_{\textup{Ni}}$ and $\kappa$.
 It does require a single point in the $M_{\textup{Ni}}$-$\kappa$ parameter space, $({M_{\textup{Ni}}}_{\mathrm{A}}, \kappa_{\mathrm{A}})$, through which the relationship passes, to be specified.
 Following Refs.~\cite{Piroetal2009} and \cite{Childressetal2015}, we specify the point $(M_{\mathrm{Ni}}, \kappa)=(0.79\ M_{\odot}, 0.20\ \mathrm{cm^2/g})$.
 The resulting relationship between $M_{\textup{Ni}}$ and $\kappa$ is displayed in the left panel of Fig. \ref{fig:MNivkappa_MChvG}.